 The council will consider how to protect your health and wellbeing whilst the investigation is taking place and discuss this with you.
-Depending on the nature of the allegations, the Investigator may want to meet with you to understand better your compliant.
+Depending on the nature of the allegations, the Investigator may want to meet with you to understand better your compliant (see the grievance policy for further information, and details of your right to be accompanied).